ComfyNodePRs/PR-ComfyUI-Hunyuan3D-1-wrapper-1feefef0/README.md

 Additionally, the following environments are all based on Windows 10 + CUDA 12.4 + Python 3.12.

 ## Scenario 1: ComfyUI Bundle(Python 3.12) + 3D Pack
-If you downloaded ComfyUI from the ComfyUI Release page (current latest version 0.2.7, bundled with Python 3.12) and have successfully installed 3D Pack, congratulations, you only need a few steps:
+If you downloaded ComfyUI from the ComfyUI Release page (current latest version 0.2.7, bundled with Python 3.12) and have successfully installed 3D Pack, congratulations, you dont need this repo, 3d-pack has its implement already.
-1. git clone this repository
-2. pip install -r requirements.txt

-Theoretically, if you have successfully installed 3D Pack, this means your Python environment already has special dependency packages like Pytorch3D.
-For more information, please refer to the 3D Pack page.

 ## Scenario 2: ComfyUI Bundle(Python 3.12)
 If you downloaded ComfyUI from the ComfyUI Release page (current latest version 0.2.7, bundled with Python 3.12) but haven't installed 3D Pack, you'll need some additional steps to package related dependencies.